 Additional programs include Mighty Red Special Appearances where you can meet the official team’s mascot and have tons of fun.

 Grab your chance to witness museum’s brand new exhibitions that highlight the glorious story of the club.
 Watch its trophies and the images of legendary players.
 The Steven Gerrard Collection depicts some truly unique things donated by the ex-captain.
 Hall of Fame, LFC heroes of the past and other exhibitions are available for all visitors.

 Note: the museum closes up 1 hour before the starting whistle in matchdays.
 When the early game takes place, the museum will re-open its doors to visitors until 4 p.m.

 The official LFC fan store is more than just a webshop.
 It highlights the team’s latest news and stats.
-Here you can check the schedules of the upcoming matches both in Premier League and European championships.
-Fans can buy different staff from sports accessories to jerseys and the widest collection of football souvenirs you have ever seen.
+There you can check the schedules of Liverpool’s upcoming matches.
+Fans can buy different stuff from sports accessories to jerseys and the widest collection of football souvenirs you have ever seen.

 Liverpool is the home of football, British pubs, and rock music.
 It gave a birth to some legendary bands like the Beatles.
 Here you can touch the music history on every step as well as visit undergoing concert halls and venues that put on incredible shows.
 Go wild with the crowd or visit some other places of interest in the city of rock-n-roll and football.